-Peer Assisted Supplemental Study (PASS) helps students in traditionally difficult classes – 90% of Lynchburg students surveyed in fall 2017 said PASS helped them improve their class grades!
+Peer Assisted Supplemental Study (PASS) helps students in traditionally difficult classes – over 95% of students surveyed this recent academic year reported that PASS helped them gain confidence in the course material.

-We offer peer assisted supplemental study in a variety of subjects in the School of Sciences and the School of Business and Economics.
-It is a popular and widely used resource with over 3,200 visits logged in the 2016-17 academic year.
+We offer peer assisted supplemental study in a variety of subjects in the Lynchburg College of Arts and Sciences and the College of Business and Economics.
+It is a popular and widely used resource with over 5,700 PASS visits for the 2018-2019 academic year.

 PASS leaders attend class lectures and work closely with their professor in order to provide the most effective help.
 PASS sessions supplement what you learn in class, focusing on both content and study skills.